Torpor: GPU-Enabled Serverless Computing for Low-Latency, Resource-Efficient Inference: Policy Design

 \subsection{Scheduling and Model Swapping}

-\revise{ \SysName aims to minimize the inference latency for individual requests as they are dispatched from the queues.
-Specifically, when a request is received by \SysName's GPU server (\circledNum{2} in Fig.~\ref{fig:system_arch}), the controller decides which GPU (executor) should load the designated model and handle the request.
-Each GPU processes one function request at a time to ensure resource isolation. }

-\PHM{Bandwidth contention in model swapping.} While model execution latency is often stable~\cite{gujarati_serving_2020}, \SysName's model swapping can incur unpredictable overhead due to the PCIe bandwidth contention~\cite{topo_gpu_2017,jiang2020unified}.
-Fig.~\ref{fig:topology} shows the topology of a worker node in \Cloud, where each pair of GPUs shares a PCIe switch and GPUs are inter-connected via NVLinks with various bandwidths, e.g., faster NVLinks delivering 2$\times$ higher throughput than slower ones.
-The performance slowdown caused by bandwidth contention can vary among models as shown in Table~\ref{tab:swap_interference}, where larger models like Bert-qa require more intensive data transmission and exhibit more pronounced performance degradation.
-Moreover, concurrently swapping a target model with light ones (e.g., DensNet-169) leads to reduced contention and lower latency compared with bandwidth-intensive ones (e.g., Bert-qa).
-Therefore, we propose to leverage this characteristic to reduce interference during the model swapping and enhance the overall performance.
+While model execution latency is often stable, model swapping can incur unpredictable overhead due to PCIe bandwidth contention~\cite{topo_gpu_2017,jiang2020unified}.
+Fig.~\ref{fig:topology} shows the topology of a worker node in \Cloud, where each pair of GPUs shares a PCIe switch and GPUs are inter-connected via NVLinks with various bandwidths\footnote{Despite the presence of other GPU interconnects (e.g., NVSwitch in DGX A100), inter-GPU PCIe bandwidth sharing continues to necessitate interference mitigation.}.
+The performance slowdown caused by bandwidth contention can vary among models as shown in Table~\ref{tab:swap_interference}, where larger models require more intensive data transmission and exhibit more pronounced performance degradation.
+Hence we propose interfere-aware scheduling to minimize PCIe contention, thereby reducing request latencies.

-\PHM{Interference-aware scheduling.} For each request, \SysName aims to minimize its interference with concurrent workloads, which in turn reduces inference latency.
-We propose two designs to achieve this.
-First, \SysName avoids concurrent swapping for bandwidth-intensive models whenever possible.
-It divides models into two categories based on their bandwidth intensiveness in swapping, i.e., heavy and light models, which can be easily done via basic model profiling: if model pipelining significantly slows down the inference execution, the data transmission is the bottleneck and thus the model is heavy (see Table~\ref{tab:eval_remote_swap}).
-We do not need accurate swapping performance under concurrency, which in fact is hard to obtain.
-Second, \SysName exploits the direct NVLink connections between GPUs to reduce PCIe contention. \SysName prioritizes GPU-to-GPU over host-to-GPU model swapping such as to enable faster model transmission and avoid interference with concurrent PCIe traffic.